gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-shaders-and-glsl.md

        gl_Position = a_position;
     }

-If we put clipsapce vertices into our buffers it will work.
+If we put clipspace vertices into our buffers it will work.

 Attributes can use `float`, `vec2`, `vec3`, `vec4`, `mat2`, `mat3`, and `mat4` as types.